 What have you guys done?

 I’ve had toasts for breakfast.

-The following is a list of keywords which typically go well in sentences with the Present Perfect.
-Notice that they all refer to time frames which reach the present.
+Some keywords and phrases work very well in sentences in Present Perfect.
+The following are some of them.
+Notice that they all refer to time frames which reach the present:

 - Hoy = today